asheehan/zendTodo/README.md

 <h3>Installation</h3>

-<p>You must have the LAMP stack installed.
-A simple download and install of <a href="http://www.apachefriends.org/en/xampp.html">XAMPP</a> should suffice (but any directory with appropriate .</p>
+<p>You must have Apache, MySQL, and PHP installed.
+A simple download and install of <a href="http://www.apachefriends.org/en/xampp.html">XAMPP</a> may be the fastest method to get started, but other setups will work as well.</p>

 <p>Checkout this project in the xampp/htdocs directory, and install the depencies:<br />
     <code>git clone git://github.com/asheehan/zendTodo.git zendTodo</code><br />